evgenyneu/Scrollable/README.md

 ## How it works

 `TegScrolledContent.createContentView` function creates a content view and embeds all scoll view subview in it.
-Then it goes throgh all scoll view constraint and moves then into the content view.
+Then it goes through all scroll view constraints and moves them into the content view.

 ## Troubleshooting